Richard-Herz/SEMethodsSet08103G1/src/use-cases/use-case-17.md

-# USE CASE: 4 Produce a Report on the cities in a district organised by largest population to smallest
+# USE CASE: 17 Produce a Report on the top N populated cities in the world where N is provided by the user

 ## CHARACTERISTIC INFORMATION